Over the Hedge by T Lewis and Michael Fry for February 24, 2018

 2. Carnac

-AKHenderson Premium Member about 6 years ago
+AKHenderson Premium Member over 6 years ago

 “Breaking story from Mount Palomar…”